-- 9-6.8 Painting and Labeling. - 9-6.8.1 Labeling must be in accordance with MIL-STD-101, except as modified by this section. - 9-6.8.2 Provide labeling on the surfaces of all feed and cross mains to show the pipe function (e.g., "Sprinkler System", "Fire Department Connection", "Standpipe").
-Provide white painted stenciled letters and arrows, a minimum of 2-in.
-(50 mm) in height and visible from at least two sides when viewed from the floor. - 9-6.8.3 All fire suppression system valves must be marked with permanent tags indicating normally open or normally closed.
+- 9-6.8 Painting and Labeling. - 9-6.8.1 Labeling must be in accordance with MIL-STD-101, except as modified by this section. - 9-6.8.2 Provide labeling on the surfaces of all feed and cross mains to show the pipe function (e.g., "Sprinkler System", "Fire Department Connection", "Standpipe"). \2\For pipe sizes 4-inch and larger (100 mm),/2/ provide white painted stenciled letters and arrows, a minimum of 2-in.
+(50 mm) in height and visible from at least two sides when viewed from the floor. \2\For pipe sizes less than 4-inch (100 mm), provide white painted stenciled letters and arrows, a minimum of 0.75-in.
+(18 mm) in height and visible from the floor./2/

-- 9-7 AUTOMATIC SPRINKLER SYSTEMS. - 9-7.1 General. - 9-7.1.1 Automatic sprinkler systems must comply with NFPA 13, except where specifically modified by this UFC. - 9-7.1.2 When automatic sprinkler protection is required by this UFC, it is meant that a wet pipe sprinkler system is to be provided, unless environmental concerns indicate otherwise (e.g., freezing conditions). - 9-7.1.3 Sprinkler systems must use equipment and devices listed by a NRTL. - 9-7.2 Application Requirements. - 9-7.2.1 Complete automatic sprinkler protection must be provided for the following Facilities: - 9-7.2.1.1 Single-story, Type I or II construction Facilities greater than 15,000 ft2 (1,394 m2) gross floor area - 9-7.2.1.2 Multi-story Facilities, regardless of floor area or construction type. - 9-7.2.1.3 Single-story, Type III, IV and V construction greater than 5,000 ft2 (465 m2) - 9-7.2.1.4 As specified by other sections of this UFC. - 9-7.2.1.5 As required by the IBC for area, height or construction type modifications. - 9-7.2.2 The requirement for automatic sprinkler protection for tension fabric structures must be determined by the DFPE - 9-7.2.3 New or modified automatic sprinkler protection for existing Facilities must comply with the requirements of the "Existing Facilities" chapter of this UFC. - 9-7.2.4 Sprinkler protection must be provided for additions or partial Renovations of existing Facilities if the entire gross floor area of the Facility (including the addition, if provided) exceeds the area limitations noted above. - 9-7.2.4.1 The addition or portion of the Facility being renovated must include sprinkler protection and be designed to support sprinklers for the remainder of the Facility when it is renovated. - 9-7.3 Design Requirements. - 9-7.3.1 Facilities requiring sprinkler protection must be provided with sprinkler systems that are designed using the Area/Density Method of NFPA 13, except the discharge requirements for non-storage occupancies must be in accordance with Table 9-3, unless otherwise specified in this UFC.
+- 9-6.8.3 All fire suppression system valves must be marked with permanent tags indicating normally open or normally closed. - 9-7 AUTOMATIC SPRINKLER SYSTEMS. - 9-7.1 General. - 9-7.1.1 Automatic sprinkler systems must comply with NFPA 13, except where specifically modified by this UFC. - 9-7.1.2 When automatic sprinkler protection is required by this UFC, it is meant that a wet pipe sprinkler system is to be provided, unless environmental concerns indicate otherwise (e.g., freezing conditions). - 9-7.1.3 Sprinkler systems must use equipment and devices listed by a NRTL. - 9-7.2 Application Requirements. - 9-7.2.1 Complete automatic sprinkler protection must be provided for the following Facilities: - 9-7.2.1.1 Single-story, Type I or II construction Facilities greater than 15,000 ft2 (1,394 m2) gross floor area - 9-7.2.1.2 Multi-story Facilities, regardless of floor area or construction type. - 9-7.2.1.3 Single-story, Type III, IV and V construction greater than 5,000 ft2 (465 m2) - 9-7.2.1.4 As specified by other sections of this UFC. - 9-7.2.1.5 As required by the IBC for area, height or construction type modifications. - 9-7.2.1.6 \2\ See the paragraph entitled "Automatic Sprinkler Systems" in the "Planning (Contract Document Development)" section of the "Introduction" Chapter in this UFC./2/ - 9-7.2.2 The requirement for automatic sprinkler protection for tension fabric structures must be determined by the DFPE - 9-7.2.3 New or modified automatic sprinkler protection for existing Facilities must comply with the requirements of the "Existing Facilities" chapter of this UFC. - 9-7.2.4 Sprinkler protection must be provided for additions or \2\Modifications/2/ of existing Facilities if the entire gross floor area of the Facility (including the addition, if provided) exceeds the area limitations noted above \2\or is multi-story/2/. - 9-7.2.4.1 \2\lf sprinkler protection is required, the system must be designed to support future sprinklers for the remainder of the Facility/2/.

+- 9-7.3 Design Requirements. - 9-7.3.1 Facilities requiring sprinkler protection must be provided with sprinkler systems that are designed using the Area/Density Method of NFPA 13, except the discharge requirements for non-storage occupancies must be in accordance with Table 9-3, unless otherwise specified in this UFC.